 3. Wimpfheimer tried to convince an investor to invest money with him by telling him the net worth of the company was $40,000,000.
 But when the investor investigated the documents and challenged that number, Wimpfheimer responded that the actual number was really $20,000,000.
 Wimpfheimer blames the CFO for the mistake because "he was working with a moving target."

-Second, are we to believe Wimpfheimer that a Chief Financial Officer, the person responsible for the finance of the company, made a reporting mistake that was off by a whopping 100%?
-That instead of reporting $20m he accidentally reported it was $40m?
+Second, are we to believe that a Chief Financial Officer, the person responsible for the finance of the company, made a reporting mistake that was off by a whopping 100%?
+That instead of reporting $20 million he accidentally reported it was $40 million?

-Lastly, Wimpfheimer (Madison Gold LLC) didn't have a CFO.
+Lastly, to the best of our knowledge Wimpfheimer (aka Madison Gold LLC) didn't have a CFO.

 If Wimpfheimer knowingly sent false financial information - such as a false valuation of the company - via email in order to solicit an investment it is a crime.
-Even if the investment was not made it is is a crime considered a:
+Even if the investment was not made it is still a crime that is considered a:

 [Image: Wimpfheimer making a $20,000,000 misrepresentation in an email.]

-4. Jan Wimpfheimer commingled funds.
-Wimpfheimer is a lawyer and as such he knows it is unethical and illegal for a lawyer or a money manager to commingle funds.
+4. Wimpfheimer is a lawyer and as such he knows it is unethical and illegal for a lawyer or a money manager to commingle funds.

 Why?
-Because it destroys the clear separation that must exist between a client’s money and the manager’s own assets.
+Because commingling funds destroys the clear separation that must exist between a client’s money and the manager’s own assets.
 Clients must be able to trust that their funds are used solely for their benefit, not mixed into operational accounts, personal expenses, or other clients’ money.

 Commingled funds make it impossible to track transactions accurately.
 It creates opportunities for misuse or concealment of losses, and undermines transparency, accountability, and auditability.
 For these reasons, regulators such as the SEC, FINRA, and state investment-advisor laws strictly prohibit commingling, viewing it as a serious breach of trust that can lead to penalties, loss of law license, civil liability, and even criminal charges.

-In this one exhibit, we see Wimpfheimer had an investor wire funds directly to his private account owned jointly with his wife Dr. Orit Wimpfheimer, Chief Medical Officer, for a public company called Nanox Vision.
+In this one exhibit [see image], we see Wimpfheimer had an investor wire funds directly to his private account owned jointly with his wife Dr. Orit Wimpfheimer, Chief Medical Officer, for public company Nanox Vision.
 Even though his wife is now implicated in her husband's financial activities, she has yet to issue a statement distancing herself from it or declaring if she knew what he was doing with their bank account.

 5. Jan Wimpfheimer was offering securities and managing money without a license.